genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 ### 4. Edit the event handler to add an integrated state machine

 Let's edit the event handler to add an integrated state machine.
-First, in the **alpha-eventhandler.kts** file declare a variable to be visible to all events injecting the class `TradeStateMachine` we just created.
+First, in the **alpha-eventhandler.kts** file, declare a variable to be visible to all events by injecting the class `TradeStateMachine` that we have just created.

 ```kotlin {2}
 eventHandler {